ActiveEngagement/thegru/README.md

 To refer to "A Card", simply use "Board Group 1/Some Board/Section 1/A Card".
 To refer to "A Root Card", use "A Root Card".
 And so on.

+An empty string or forward slash (`/`) will be interpreted as the root container (the "Cards Not In a Board" section in Guru).

+### Card/Container "Info"

+Guru supports attaching a couple metadata attributes to cards and containers:

+- `"title"`—the title of the card or container; shown in the Guru interface.
+- `"externalUrl"`—a URL pointing to the card or container; this is not really shown anywhere in the Guru interface, but it could be useful.
+- `"description"`—a longer description of a board or board group; this is only shown in rather obscure parts of the Guru interface.

+These attributes can be attached in a variety of ways.
+For cards:

+- Info can be attached explicitly in a card rule, as described in [`cards`](#cards-synced).
+- Cards may have a "frontmatter" section containing info attributes.
+We use [graymatter](https://www.npmjs.com/package/gray-matter) to parse frontmatter, so it should conform to their requirements.
+- Cards may have a corresponding .yml (or .yaml) file with the same basename containing info attributes.
+For example, "eula.md" could have a "eula.yml" containing info.
+- If not otherwise specified, the title will be derived from the card's filename.
+For example, "legal_matters.md" will become "Legal Matters".

+For containers:

+- Info can be attached explicitly in the containers config, as described in [`containers`](#containers).
+This is the only way to attach info to a container not created from a directory.
+- Directories for which a container will be created may contain a `.info.yml` or `.info.yaml` file containing info attributes that will be applied to the container.
+- If not otherwise specified, the title will be derived from the container's name.
+For example, a container created from the directory "path/to/container_one" will become "Container One".
+A container created via an explicit `"container"` option in a card rule `"some/board one"` will become "Board One".

 ### Inputs

 ```yaml